UL-FRI/docs.rdc.si/docs/FRIDA/slurm.md

 ## Usage

 In SLURM there are two principal ways of submitting jobs.
 Interactive and non-interactive, or batch submission.
-What follows is the next subsections is a quick review of most typical use cases.
+What follows in the next subsections is a quick review of most typical use cases.

 Some useful SLURM commands with their typical use case, notes and corresponding SLURM help are displayed in the table below.
 In the next sections we will be using these commands to actually submit and view jobs.